nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 **What we found is**
 - All durations, except for MDI have durations.
-- Durations, don't need to be calcualted manually.
+- Durations, don't need to be calculated manually.
 - MDI durations need to be dropped.

 #### Inconsistent Basal Selection